hsivonen/encoding_rs/README.md

 * x86_64
 * i686
 * aarch64
+* thumbv7neon

-If you use nightly Rust, use targets whose first component is one of the above, and you are prepared _to have to revise your configuration when updating Rust_, you should enable this feature.
+If you use nightly Rust, you use targets whose first component is one of the above, and you are prepared _to have to revise your configuration when updating Rust_, you should enable this feature.
 Otherwise, please _do not_ enable this feature.

+_Note!_ If you are compiling for a target that does not have 128-bit SIMD enabled as part of the target definition and you are enabling 128-bit SIMD using `-C target_feature`, you need to enable the `core_arch` Cargo feature for `packed_simd` to compile a crates.io snapshot of `core_arch` instead of using the standard-library copy of `core::arch`, because the `core::arch` module of the pre-compiled standard library has been compiled with the assumption that the CPU doesn't have 128-bit SIMD.
+At present this applies mainly to 32-bit ARM targets whose first component does not include the substring `neon`.

+The encoding_rs side of things has not been properly set up for POWER, PowerPC, MIPS, etc., SIMD at this time, so even if you were to follow the advice from the previous paragraph, you probably shouldn't use the `simd-accel` option on the less mainstream architectures at this time.

 Used by Firefox.